-You don’t have to hoof it to the countryside to spot a sheep—well over a dozen urban farms are dotted across London, many of them free to visit (though donations are, of course, mooo-re than welcome).
+You don’t have to hoof it to the countryside to spot a sheep, well over a dozen urban farms are dotted across London.
+Most city farms are free to visit, though donations are mooo-re than welcome as many are charities run by volunteers.

 URBAN FARMS IN LONDON